OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Tier 3 GachaBalls can be RARE or LEGENDARY Rarity.
 Hero Units have no rarity, since they are unique and can't be obtained after the run starts.

-7. Master Run Gacha Pool
+7. RunInventory
-The Master Run Gacha Pool is the player's persistent collection of unique GachaBallInstances (Units and Items) for the current run.
-It functions as the player's "deck," directly influencing the GachaBalls available to be drawn from Gacha Machines during battles and forming the basis for strategic team building throughout the run.
+The RunInventory is the player's persistent collection of unique GachaBallInstances (Units and Items) for the current run.
+It functions as the player's "deck," directly influencing the GachaBalls available to be drawn from Gacha Machines (BattleInventory) during battles and forming the basis for strategic team building throughout the run.
 ### 7.1.
 Nature and Structure

-*   **Persistence**: The Master Run Gacha Pool and its contents (specific `GachaBallInstance`s) exist for the duration of the current run.
+*   **Persistence**: The RunInventory and its contents (specific `GachaBallInstance`s) exist for the duration of the current run.
 It is initialized at the start of a new run based on the chosen Hero Unit's starting set of `GachaBall`s.
 *   **Content**: Composed of individual `GachaBallInstance`s, each with a unique `ball_uuid` and its own `current_location_state` (refer to Section 4.5 for `LocationState` enum definitions).
-*   **Structure & Organization**: The Master Run Gacha Pool is logically organized into three distinct inventories, one for each `GachaBallTier` (refer to Section 4.5 for `GachaBallTier` enum definitions):
+*   **Structure & Organization**: The RunInventory is logically organized into three distinct inventories, one for each `GachaBallTier` (refer to Section 4.5 for `GachaBallTier` enum definitions):
     *   **Tier 1 Master Inventory**: Holds all Tier 1 `GachaBallInstance`s.
     *   **Tier 2 Master Inventory**: Holds all Tier 2 `GachaBallInstance`s.
     *   **Tier 3 Master Inventory**: Holds all Tier 3 `GachaBallInstance`s.
     This tiered organization facilitates populating the corresponding Gacha Machines at the start of each battle.
-It also allows players to inspect the contents of their Master Run Gacha Pool by tier outside of battle (e.g., for planning Permanent Merges or shop interactions).
+It also allows players to inspect the contents of their RunInventory by tier outside of battle (e.g., for planning Permanent Merges or shop interactions).
-*   **Capacity**: There is no hard limit on the number of `GachaBallInstance`s the Master Run Gacha Pool can hold.
+*   **Capacity**: There is no hard limit on the number of `GachaBallInstance`s the RunInventory can hold.
-*   **Instance Uniqueness**: Each `GachaBallInstance` within the Master Run Gacha Pool is unique, identified by its `ball_uuid`.
+*   **Instance Uniqueness**: Each `GachaBallInstance` within the RunInventory is unique, identified by its `ball_uuid`.
-*   **Primary Interface**: The player's primary interface for viewing and managing the Master Run Gacha Pool outside of battle is through the three persistent Gacha Machines displayed in the UI.
-By inspecting a Gacha Machine (e.g., the Tier 1 machine), the player is directly viewing the contents of the Tier 1 Master Inventory.
+*   **Primary Interface**: The player's primary interface for viewing and managing the RunInventory outside of battle is through the three persistent Gacha Machines displayed in the UI.
+By inspecting any Gacha Machine (e.g., the Tier 1 machine), the player is directly viewing the contents of all RunInventory inventories for all tiers.

 ### 7.2.
 Initial Population

-At the start of a new run, after the player selects their Flashcard Deck and Hero Unit, the Master Run Gacha Pool is initialized.
+At the start of a new run, after the player selects their Flashcard Deck and Hero Unit, the RunInventory is initialized.
 This involves creating new `GachaBallInstance`s based on the chosen Hero Unit's predefined starting `GachaBallInstance`s (as defined in its `GachaBallDefinition`).
-These new instances are added to the appropriate tier's inventory within the Master Run Gacha Pool, and their `current_location_state` is set accordingly (e.g., `IN_MASTER_RUN_POOL_TIER_1`).
+These new instances are added to the appropriate tier's inventory within the RunInventory, and their `current_location_state` is set accordingly (e.g., `IN_RUN_INVENTORY_TIER_1`).

 ### 7.3.
 Modification During a Run

-The Master Run Gacha Pool is dynamic and changes throughout a run:
+The RunInventory is dynamic and changes throughout a run:

 *   **Expansion**:
     *   New `GachaBallInstance`s are acquired as battle rewards, from shop purchases, or through event outcomes.
-    *   These new instances are added to the appropriate tier's inventory within the Master Run Gacha Pool, and their `current_location_state` is updated (e.g., `IN_MASTER_RUN_POOL_TIER_1`, `IN_MASTER_RUN_POOL_TIER_2`, etc.).
+    *   These new instances are added to the appropriate tier's inventory within the RunInventory, and their `current_location_state` is updated (e.g., `IN_RUN_INVENTORY_TIER_1`, `IN_RUN_INVENTORY_TIER_2`, etc.).
-    *   `GachaBallInstance`s resulting from Permanent Merges (see Section 9.4) are also added to the Master Run Gacha Pool.
+    *   `GachaBallInstance`s resulting from Permanent Merges (see Section 9.4) are also added to the RunInventory.
 The `GachaBallInstance`s used as ingredients for these merges are removed (see Reduction below).
 *   **Reduction**:
-    *   `GachaBallInstance`s can be permanently removed from the Master Run Gacha Pool via specific shop services (e.g., "Remove Ball").
+    *   `GachaBallInstance`s can be permanently removed from the RunInventory via specific shop services (e.g., "Remove Ball").
 These instances are effectively destroyed and cease to be tracked within the game's state systems.
     *   `GachaBallInstance`s used as ingredients in Permanent Merges (Section 9.4) are similarly consumed.
-They are removed from the Master Run Gacha Pool and all tracking, effectively being destroyed.
+They are removed from the RunInventory and all tracking, effectively being destroyed.

 ## 8. Gacha System (In-Battle)

 This system governs how players acquire `GachaBallInstance`s from Gacha Machines during the Battle Management Phase (see Section 10.1), using Gacha Tokens (see Section 5.3).
-It relies on temporary "Current Battle Gacha Pools" populated from the Master Run Gacha Pool at the start of each battle.
+It relies on temporary BattleInventories populated from the RunInventory at the start of each battle.

 ### 8.1.
 Gacha Machines